Hephaestus-Arm/HephaestusArm2/electronics.md

 ## 7 Calibrate before beginning assembly

 Now plug in all 3 motors and reboot the firmware.
-Press and hold the  Calibrate button until the red LED on pin 13 flashes quickly (at least one second) where quickly is 100ms on 100ms off.
+Press and hold the  Calibrate button until the red LED on pin 13 flashes quickly (at least 5 seconds) where quickly is 100ms on 100ms off.
 All motors will be moved to their  Calibrate pose.
 Keep track of which index is which.